olivier-carrere/techwriterblog/src/content/blog/turn-word-files-seo-optimized-web-pages-ai.md

 ## Lessons learned

-- **Cost control is possible**: By running scripts iteratively, reviewing diffs, and only scaling once satisfied, we kept the entire project under **$30**.
+* **Cost control is possible**: By running scripts iteratively, reviewing diffs, and only scaling once satisfied, we kept the entire project under **\$30**.
-- **Human-in-the-loop matters**: Automated metadata generation is powerful, but occasional prompt tuning and git-based review were essential for accuracy.
+* **Human-in-the-loop matters**: Automated metadata generation is powerful, but occasional prompt tuning and git-based review were essential for accuracy.
+* **User expertise is crucial**: The person guiding the AI must have some knowledge of what they want it to do.
+For example, explicitly asking GPT to use the [**Python BeautifulSoup library**](https://pypi.org/project/beautifulsoup4/) ensured proper handling of embedded HTML fragments within Markdown content.
-- **Environmental awareness is key**: Processing 6 million tokens had a measurable carbon footprint.
+* **Environmental awareness is key**: Processing 6 million tokens had a measurable carbon footprint.
 Future work should explore greener infrastructure and ways to minimize energy use.
-- **AI is a collaborator, not a replacement**: The best results came from combining GPT automation with careful human validation.
+* **AI is a collaborator, not a replacement**: The best results came from combining GPT automation with careful human validation.

 ## Looking ahead